jarethmt/Open-TX-Portal-Voice-Pack/README.md

 ## OTX 2.3 update ##
 - All sounds regenerated using https://glados.c-net.org/ and redundant ones removed (custom portal ones retained).
 - generate.sh written to automate the generation of stock sounds using https://glados.c-net.org/ and the csv sound file supplied in the opentx sdcard download.
-- scrip tested on raspberry pi os.
+- script tested on raspberry pi os.